Pumpkin Biscoff Cream Cheese Bread

 Over the weekend, I took a very quick journey up to Boston, MA to visit with family.
 Definitely much too short of a visit but it was very enjoyable for the amount of time I had.
 Also, per their request I baked up something to come along with me and it was this bread.
 It traveled really well in my carry-on luggage, and as a bonus made all my clothes smell yummy!

-I know there have been a lot of pumpkin cream cheese muffins/breads around the web these days, but trust me you need to try this one!
-The Biscoff compliments the pumpkin incredibly well (and now I may need to experiment with other baked goodies), and was more than half gone shortly after I arrived.
+I know there have been a lot of pumpkin cream cheese muffins/breads around the web these days, but trust me you need to try this pumpkin biscoff cream cheese bread – it was more than half gone shortly after I arrived.!
+The Biscoff spread (aka speculoos cookie spread) compliments the pumpkin incredibly well and now I may need to experiment with other baked goodies – I’m thinking of adding speculoos to these salted caramel pumpkin muffins.

-…Is it just me, or does the bread look like it has walnuts for eyes and cream cheese for a nose and smile?
+…Is it just me, or does the original photo of the bread below look like it has walnuts for eyes and cream cheese for a nose and smile?
 Happiest looking bread I’ve ever seen.

 PUMPKIN BISCOFF CREAM CHEESE BREAD